Housing in Lisbon: A Founder's Guide

 Each city has its own platforms and cultural norms.
 Here's what works in Lisbon.
 For curated links to platforms and coliving, see the Lisbon playbook on the main page.

-- •Outsite, Selina, and Habyt offer coliving tailored to remote workers and founders
+• Outsite, Selina, and Habyt are popular with remote workers and founders

 Coliving: The Founder's Secret Weapon